 * Also… Be sure to dispose of your non-rechargeable batteries in a safe way.
 Old dead batteries can be very toxic to the environment!

 Here is an important digital camera battery tip that sometimes is overlooked ...
 Be sure to read the instructions that come with the camera, charger and battery.
 The manufacturer instructions will give you the correct way to handle and use your equipment.

 * You may not want to do it but...
 Always take the time to read the instructions ... your equipment usually costs a bundle of money and you don't want to damage it or void any warranties through misuse!

 Camera battery manufacturers generally consider a rechargeable battery to have reached its useful life when it can provide only about half of its original power output.

 For instance, if your battery could originally provide an hour's worth of power, you should replace it when it can now only provide a half-hour's worth of power.

-An important camera battery tip is: if this happens, remove the battery pack and let it cool down for about fifteen minutes then continue the charging procedure to charge the battery fully.
+* An important camera battery tip is... if this happens to you, remove the battery pack and let it cool down for about fifteen minutes then continue the charging procedure to charge the battery fully.

 I hope these digital camera battery tips will be helpful to you the next time you buy a battery or when you're out on a shoot in need all the camera battery power you can get!